 All You Need To Know Going Into Trade On May 8

-The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, remained unchanged at 10,721 as of 6.35 a.m.
+The brunt of equity declines was in Japan, with losses also seen in Australia and South Korea.
+The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, fell fell 0.5 percent to 11,478 as of 7:25 a.m.

 Short on time?
 Well, then listen to this podcast for a quick summary of the article!

 Here’s a quick look at all that could influence equities today.

 - U.S. equities fell by the most since March as investors remained on edge over President Donald Trump’s threat to increase tariffs on billions of dollars of imports from China.

 - Japan’s Topix index fell 1.2 percent as of 9:03 a.m. in Tokyo.

 - Australia’s S&P/ASX 200 Index dropped 0.4 percent.

 - Hang Seng Index futures earlier declined 1.5 percent.